robcarver17/pysystemtrade/docs/userguide.md

 All the config parameters needed are stored in `config.forecast_scalar_estimate`.

-You can eithier estimate scalars for individual instruments, or using data pooled across instruments.
+You can either estimate scalars for individual instruments, or using data pooled across instruments.
 The config parameter `pool_instruments` determines which option is used.

 ##### Pooled forecast scale estimate (default)